MontaineHOA/CCnR/02_development_period.md

 authority''.
 In other words, an Owner may designate another md1v1dual to act on their behalf.
 The Board of Directors and Officers of the Assoc1at1on may be elected by a majority vote of said quorum.
-If a quorum shall not be present, the Development Period shall nevertheless terminate on that date specified m said notice and it shall thereafter be the responsibility of the Owners to provide for the operation of the Association.
+If a quorum shall not be present, the Development Period shall nevertheless terminate on that date specified in said notice and it shall thereafter be the responsibility of the Owners to provide for the operation of the Association.

 ## Section 4.
 Management of Properties During Development Period